Empowering Scientific Workflows with Federated Agents: Design

 \system{} is a middleware for expressing agentic workflows and deploying multi-agent systems across federated resources.
 Its architecture strongly decouples the implementation of agent behavior from execution and communication to simplify the development of new agents while maintaining flexibility in deployment.

-As depicted at a high level in \autoref{fig:architecture}, an \system{} deployment includes one or more \textit{agents} and zero or more \textit{clients}.
-An agent is a process that executes a \textit{behavior}, where a behavior is defined by a local state, a set of actions, and a set of control loops.
-Agents are executed remotely using a launcher.
-Once running, an agent concurrently executes all of its control loops and listens for messages from clients, which can be other agents or programs.
+As depicted at a high level in \autoref{fig:architecture}, an \system{} deployment includes one or more \textit{agents} and zero or more \textit{users}.
+An agent is a process with a local state, a set of actions, and a set of control loops.
+Agents are executed remotely using an \textit{executor}.
+Once running, an agent concurrently executes all of its control loops and listens for messages from clients, which can be other agents or users.

 A client interacts with an agent through a \textit{handle}, a term we borrow from actor frameworks.
 A handle acts like a reference to the remote agent and translates method calls into action request messages.
-Each entity (i.e., client or agent) has an associated \textit{mailbox} that maintains a queue of messages sent to that entity by other entities.
+Each entity (i.e., user or agent) has an associated \textit{mailbox} that maintains a queue of messages sent to that entity by other entities.
 Mailboxes are maintained by an \textit{exchange} such that any client with access to a given exchange can send messages to the mailbox of another agent in the exchange and receive a response through its own mailbox.